forestbiotech-lab/ontobrapi-web/README.md

 ###### Development

 - /forms/parse/file downlaods a file.
+The file will not have the appropriate namespace of the destination.
-- /forms/parse/file/json  This is the json version
+- /forms/parse/file/json  This is the json version.
+The JSON comes with the observation of data properties already transformed, with datatype validation for Boolean, integer and float.

 ### Information tooltips
 Adding tooltips requires a simple html element: